Colorful Croatia’s Traditions: Easter Edition

 Bowl with flower petals for face-washing

 If spending the Easter weekend in Istria in Poreč, join the activities on the main square.
-Explore the traditional Istrian products fare, Easter workshops for children, try local-made frittata and wine on Easter.
+Explore the traditional traditional local products, Easter workshops for children, try local-made frittata and wine on Easter.
 Cherry on top – live musical evenings throughout the weekend!

 Sunset in Poreč